mdn/yari/README.md

 ## Development

 To do local development, there are many services to start.
-The simplest way to start all of them is to install `honcho` as a system program.
-It requires Python:
+The simplest is to use `nf` which is a dev dependency that gets installed by the root `package.json`:

-    pip3 install honcho
+    make install

-Now run:

-    honcho start
+    nf start

 That will start a React dev-server at `http://localhost:3000`.
 If you change any of them files in `client/src` it will reload and refresh your browser.
 If you edit any of the Markdown files in `stumptown` it will repackage that file and refresh your browser too.

 Note!
-We hope to use, as an alternative to `honcho`, `docker-compose`.
+We hope to use, as an alternative to `nf`, `docker-compose`.
 See [https://github.com/mdn/stumptown-renderer/issues/23](https://github.com/mdn/stumptown-renderer/issues/23)
+But even then, using `docker-compose` should and will be optional.

 ## Contributing